Junk Kouture: 2020 and the impact of COVID-19

 Due to celebrate its tenth edition in 2020, Junk Kouture's competition ran as normal up until March 2020, when the COVID-19 pandemic began to spread throughout Ireland.
-With a partnership in place with public service broadcaster RTE for the first time, the programme got off to an incredible start with record numbers of voters in its Lifeline and Wildcard voting processes and selling out three of its five regional finals in record time.
+With a partnership in place with public service broadcaster RTÉ for the first time, the programme got off to an incredible start with record numbers of voters in its Lifeline and Wildcard voting processes and selling out three of its five regional finals in record time.
 Having completed its regional finals by the beginning of March 2020, Junk Kouture had found its 80 Grand Finalists and also engaged a new judge - RuPaul's Drag Race star Michelle Visage for the Grand Final of the competition.
 With the Grand Final scheduled for April 2020 in the 3Arena, Junk Kouture was forced to initially postpone the event, and then cancel it completely.

 Move to digital and first RTÉ broadcast

-Junk Kouture moved its competition online, piloting Summer Series - a 12-week long content campaign on Instagram - Junk Kouture, RTE and Dublin production company FUEL opened discussions about a televised broadcast of a reformatted Grand Final.
+Junk Kouture moved its competition online, piloting Summer Series - a 12-week long content campaign on Instagram - Junk Kouture, RTÉ and Dublin production company FUEL opened discussions about a televised broadcast of a reformatted Grand Final.
 The format would involve Junk Kouture finalists being recorded in venues in their regions in a COVID-19-compliant fashion, in a similar style to the online fashion shows of Yves Saint Laurent during lockdown.
 Recording took place in venues including Castle Leslie Estate, Monaghan; Gloster House, Offaly; Kennedy Rooms, Limerick; Ballybeg House, Wicklow; and Smock Alley Theatre, Dublin.

-On 4 February 2021, the 2020 Junk Kouture Grand Final was broadcast on RTE2 - presented by RTE 2FM hosts Laura Fox and Emma Power, and featuring a performance from Irish singer, Aimée.
+On 4 February 2021, the 2020 Junk Kouture Grand Final was broadcast on RTÉ2 - presented by RTÉ 2FM hosts Laura Fox and Emma Power, and featuring a performance from Irish singer, Aimée.
 Synergy - a design created from sea glass and plastic cartons by Carndonagh Community School students Brónach Harkin, Robyn O'Donnell and Orlaith Doherty.

-On 9 December 2021, the 2021 Junk Kouture Grand Final was broadcast on RTE2, where Iconoclastic Fantastic - a design inspired by Jean-Paul Gaultier and Janelle Monáe made from seatbelts and a second-hand trouser suit, and created by German exchange student Alicia Rostermundt from Coláiste Bríde, Enniscorthy - took home the Overall Winner award.
+On 9 December 2021, the 2021 Junk Kouture Grand Final was broadcast on RTÉ2, where Iconoclastic Fantastic - a design inspired by Jean-Paul Gaultier and Janelle Monáe made from seatbelts and a second-hand trouser suit, and created by German exchange student Alicia Rostermundt from Coláiste Bríde, Enniscorthy - took home the Overall Winner award.